SapitoSucio/froggo-guides/docs/script_commands.md

 The reason for this is, that this short form is internally converted into a call to `getelementofarray`, when the script is loaded.

-Also useful when passing arrays to functions or accessing another npc's arrays:
+Also useful when passing arrays to functions or accessing another npc`s arrays:
 ```cpp
 getelementofarray(getarg(0),<index>)
 getelementofarray(getvariableofnpc(.var, "testNPC"),<index>)